Jesse Lumsden

-Jesse Lumsden (born August 3, 1982) is a Canadian Olympic and world champion bobsledder and a retired Canadian football player, who played for the Hamilton Tiger-Cats, Edmonton Eskimos and Calgary Stampeders.
+Jesse Lumsden (born August 3, 1982) is a Canadian Olympic and world champion bobsledder and a former Canadian football player, who played for the Hamilton Tiger-Cats, Edmonton Eskimos and Calgary Stampeders.

 Career

 Football

 Lumsden is the son of former CFL fullback Neil Lumsden.
-Jesse attended Trinity College School in Port Hope, Ontario and Nelson High School in Burlington, Ontario (where he led them to the Metro Bowl Title), and McMaster University in Hamilton, Ontario.
-Lumsden had a standout career at McMaster where he won the Hec Crighton Trophy in 2004 and was invited to the East-West Shrine Game.
+Jesse attended Trinity College School in Port Hope, Ontario and Nelson High School in Burlington, Ontario (where he led them to the Metro Bowl Title), and McMaster University in Hamilton, Ontario, and graduated with a Bachelor of Arts degree in geography.
+Lumsden had a standout career with the McMaster Marauders, where he won the Hec Crighton Trophy in 2004 and was invited to the East-West Shrine Game.
+Lumsden continues to hold several Marauders records, including most touchdowns in a season and for a career.

 Lumsden was signed as an undrafted free agent by the Seattle Seahawks in 2005, but was released shortly thereafter.
 Following his release, he had a short tenure with the Hamilton Tiger-Cats.
 In January 2006, he was signed to play for the Washington Redskins and was later released only to play with the Tiger-Cats once again.
 In 2009, Lumsden signed with the Edmonton Eskimos, but he sustained a season-ending shoulder injury in their opening game.
 On May 5, 2010, Lumsden was released by the Eskimos.
 He signed with the Calgary Stampeders on a practice roster agreement midway through the 2010 season, and was activated in October.

 Lumsden was timed consistently around 4.4 seconds in the 40-yard dash during his playing career.